greeshmalakshmi/machinelearning-python/README.md

 # machinelearning-python
- Machine Learning projects that are implemented in Python
+Machine Learning and Deep Learning models implemented to find the type of diabetes that a person is affected with.